zigomir/middle_drive/README.md

 fetched.

 ## TODO
-- http://tvaughan.github.io/middleman-deploy/ + https://github.com/javan/whenever to run middle_drive update
+- modularize config.rb
+- tests!
 - [Partials](http://middlemanapp.com/templates/) for debug info
 - when building from scratch it would be better to start building `pages.yml`, `data.yml`, `en.yml` files locally and then run init to build structure on google drive
+- http://tvaughan.github.io/middleman-deploy/ + https://github.com/javan/whenever to run middle_drive update